alansobchacki/odin-node-inventory-app/README.md

 The database and the app are hosted at https://adaptable.io/ (big shoutout to the folks behind Adaptable for making such an awesome free plan).

-I focused on making the project a bit pretty, but did not think about building a responsive design.
-It might look bad in mobile devices.

-It is NOT mobile-friendly, as I only tend to focus on more details (like responsive design) when a project demands it.
+It is NOT mobile-friendly, as I only tend to focus on time-consuming details (like responsive design) when a project demands it.

-P.S — You need a password to perform most actions.
-This way, tricksters won't be able to add in "funny names" into the database.
+P.S. — You need a password to perform most actions.
+This way, tricksters won't be able to add "funny names" to the database.
 However, if you want to test the CRUD methods, contact me and I'll give you a temporary password.